AL-DN/SinoSilence/README.md

 Last but not easiest,  we can  intercept the noise by sending the nosie cancellation sound from anywhean optimal speaker location however, there are ramifications in the form of the reflecting sound waves.

+Given: the original angle and the loudness.
+Output:

 We will tackle this in the following steps:
 1. Calculate Loudness as a function of distance traveled by sound wave.
 - If the loudness is below threshold before reaching another wall stop